Qualification Number: 600/7265/9

 The course is delivered over 1 academic year.
 The 8 Units of this course are taught in four residential modules along with non-residential self-study and discussion sessions.
 In order to pass the course you must attend the full lecture programme taught over 4 residential weekends and satisfactorily complete all assignments and distance learning elements of the course.

-We have designed the Level 6 course specifically to give us the opportunity to explore and develop many of the subjects that were introduced in the Level 4 and 5 Diplomas.
 At its core, Level 6 is an applied course, and the knowledge you will gain will build on what you already know and have direct and immediate practical relevance to you as a companion animal behaviourist.

 All of the 8 Units include an individual and formal written component.
 However, we will not be expecting you to complete entire Units of the course in this way because this approach is counter-productive to what we expect you to gain from completing this course.
 We have taken a much more organic approach that allows us to mix and match Learning Outcomes across different Units, which is the same approach you would take if you were assessing a behaviour problem.
 To evidence this for the qualification, we will be using a number of different formats including asking students to work together, both in pairs and as a group to prepare and present presentations, and also lead class discussions.
 This format can only work effectively with small groups so we do limit numbers on this course.
 We will use video to record these sessions and they will become the evidence for those particular assessments.

 All the coursework will be completed over 6 Assignment Workbooks.
 Each of these documents will become a compilation of ALL the work you have done to cover the Learning Outcomes allocated to that Assignment.
 Units 1 to 6, listed above, will be covered off in 4 of these Workbooks.
 Units 7 and 8, the case studies, will be covered in the remaining 2 Workbooks.